Jacob-J-Thomas/IntelligenceHub/README.md

 - [Acknowledgements](#acknowledgements)
 ---
 ## Overview
 The main goal of this project is to enable rapid setup and development for AI-powered applications.
 With minor configurations, a payload as slim as the below can be used for powerful AGI operations ranging from standard chat completions, to image generation, tool execution, and RAG powered searches.
-Continue to the startup

 ```json
 {